 The splatter guard is a piece of corrugated material used to protect the appliance during the installation process before finishing work on the whole hearth is complete.
-Splatter guards may be factory installed or accompany the door of the unit, depending on the fire-place model.
+The splatter guard on this model ships in place.
 Splatter guards must be removed before appliance is fired.